 Eight Tips Every Runner Should Know

 Whether you're running a 5K or a marathon, it's often the littlest things that make a difference.
-Yes an appropriate training program is important, but what about that other "stuff" experienced runners just seem to know?
+Yes, an appropriate training program is important, but what about that other "stuff" experienced runners just seem to know?

-In an effort to save you time and potential injuries, I'm going to share eight valuable tips every runner should know.
+To save you time and potential injuries, I'm going to share eight valuable tips every runner should know.